catfoolyou/Block-Bypass/README.md

 G10 chromebooks (drawper) have cr50 chips, which the G11 ones (yavijo) have might, but probably dont have ti50, making it harder to unenroll if you have a ti50.

-According to a high-level leak from inside DIT, *MOST*, if not all FCPS chromebooks have Ti50.
-Highschool Drawper chromebooks have cr50 chips [(proof)](https://docs.mrchromebox.tech/docs/supported-devices.html#:~:text=HP%20Fortis%2014%20G10,CR50%20(SuzyQ)%2C%20jumper), while the middle school Yavijo ones are Ti50 *capable*, but we have older models that have cr50 chips [(proof)](https://docs.mrchromebox.tech/docs/supported-devices.html#:~:text=HP%20Fortis%2014%20inch,CR50/Ti50%20(SuzyQ)).
+According to a high-level leak from inside DIT, *MOST*, if not all FCPS chromebooks have Cr50.
+Highschool Drawper chromebooks ALL have Cr50 chips [(proof)](https://docs.mrchromebox.tech/docs/supported-devices.html#:~:text=HP%20Fortis%2014%20G10,CR50%20(SuzyQ)%2C%20jumper), while the middle school Yavijo ones are Ti50 *capable*, but we have older models that have Cr50 chips [(proof)](https://docs.mrchromebox.tech/docs/supported-devices.html#:~:text=HP%20Fortis%2014%20inch,CR50/Ti50%20(SuzyQ)).

 **The problem is that some middle schools have gotten Ti50 `yavijo` chromebooks in later deployments, so that will depend on your school**

 See the Pencil Sharpener section below for a full explanation of this exploit

-If something doesnt work for some reason, it *MIGHT* be because you are unfortunate enough to have a Ti50, in which case you are out of luck, unless you can BYOD.
+If something doesnt work for some reason, it *MIGHT* be because you are unfortunate enough to have a Ti50, in which case you are shit outta luck, unless you can BYOD.

 To prevent admin from finding out about your unenrollment, use **fakemurk** or **murkmod** (recommended) to fake enrollment.
 See the corresponding section below for more details.